OMX

 Limits

-• Never writes test code — reports test-implementation needs upward for test-engineer routing
+• Never writes test code — routes test-implementation needs to test-engineer

 • Never runs interactive tests — routes hands-on scenario needs to qa-tester